Andres9890/iadrive/README.md

 ## Features

 - Downloads files and/or folders from Google Drive using [gdown](https://github.com/wkentaro/gdown)
+- Preserves folder structure when uploading (can be disabled with `--disable-slash-files`)
 - Extract file modification dates to determine the creation date for the item
 - Pass custom metadata to Archive.org using `--metadata=<key:value>`
 - Supports quiet mode (`--quiet`) and debug mode (`--debug`) for log output